 Ultimately, the specific application components you’ll need when applying for a Fulbright scholarship will depend on which program you’re applying to.
-For U.S. applicants applying for either the Open Study/Research or English Teaching Assistant Award, Fulbright’s website goes into specifics about all the components you’ll need for your application (from start to finish!).
+For U.S. applicants applying for either the Open Study/Research or English Teaching Assistant Award, Fulbright’s website goes into specifics about all the components you’ll need for your application (including videos and tutorials from start to finish!).

 For non-U.S. candidates, on the other hand, we recommend checking out the Fulbright website for the country you’re applying from, as each country has unique requirements and application components.